 Experience and Qualified: Prior to her service on the Board of Equalization, Ms. Yee served as the Chief Deputy Director for Budget with the California Department of Finance, where she led the development of the Governor’s Budget, negotiations with the Legislature and key budget stakeholders, and fiscal analysis of legislation on behalf of the Administration.
 Earlier, Ms. Yee held senior staff positions on several fiscal and policy committees in both houses of the California State Legislature.
 Her legislative career began when she served as a Senate Fellow with the Senate Committee on Health and Human Services.
 Preceding her legislative experience, Ms. Yee served as a county public health commissioner and worked in the nonprofit sector.

-With over 27 years of public service experience specializing in state and local finance, Ms. Yee has been recognized widely for her work.
+With 30 years of public service experience specializing in state and local finance, Ms. Yee has been recognized widely for her work.
 She received the Distinguished Service Award from the California State Association of Counties and an Award of Recognition from the California Assessors Association for her leadership in establishing the State-County Property Tax Administration Program.
 Additionally, she has represented California as an advocate and resource on multistate tax issues before the United States Congress.

 Accomplishments: A recognized and well-respected expert in tax and fiscal policy, Ms. Yee is widely known for her record of fairness, unblemished integrity, resolving complex policy issues, and program development and implementation.
 Her leadership on the Board of Equalization has focused on closing the tax gap and on increasing the transparency of the Board’s work and proceedings.
 In closing the tax gap, Ms. Yee has initiated proposals to crack down on the underground economy where tax cheats who do not comply with tax requirements place a disproportionate burden on honest, hardworking taxpayers.
 To increase the transparency of the Board, Ms. Yee initiated audio- and video-streaming of the Board’s pubic proceedings and increased timely and responsive taxpayer and constituent services.